google/libphonenumber/FALSEHOODS.md

     These include, but are not limited to:
-    *   *Moving within a country*: In countries with phone number portability, you may retain your number when moving, even in some cases if it is a fixed-line number and even if it has an area code. (see *[xkcd](https://xkcd.com/1129/)* for a US example.)
+    *   *Moving within a country*: In countries with phone number portability, you may retain your number when moving, even in some cases if it is a fixed-line number and even if it has an area code (see *[xkcd](https://xkcd.com/1129/)* for a US example.)
     *   *Moving to another country*: Some people keep their mobile phones when they move to another country.